-The term Biodiversity means ‘variety of life’ on earth.
-It includes all living organisms including species, ecosystems and genetic diversity.
+Biodiversity means ‘variety of life’.
+It includes all living organisms, including species, ecosystems and genetic diversity.
 Biodiversity is fundamental for the earth’s life support system.

 Somerset’s wildlife heritage also includes a large number of other rare habitats and species, so it is important for us to protect them.

-Like other public bodies we have a statutory duty to conserve biodiversity.
-To carry out this work we work in partnership with other organisations, voluntary groups and local communities on projects to improve and protect Somerset’s wildlife.
+We have a statutory duty to conserve biodiversity.
+To carry this out, we work in partnership with other organisations, voluntary groups and local communities on projects to improve and protect Somerset’s wildlife.

-Somerset County Council, in partnership with Friends of the Earth and Somerset Wildlife Trust, has published a county-wide pollinator action plan – a scheme to help secure the future of pollinators in Somerset.
+In partnership with Friends of the Earth and Somerset Wildlife Trust, we have published a county-wide pollinator action plan – a scheme to help secure the future of pollinators in Somerset.
 In doing so, Somerset has been added to the ever growing list of counties upholding their responsibilities to comply with the National Pollinator Strategy, helping pollinating insects survive and thrive long into the future.

-The importance of pollinators to Somerset cannot be overstated; in the UK alone there are over 1500 species of insect that pollinate our crops and wildflowers, including bees, butterflies, moths, flies, beetles and wasps.
-These species are integral to the functioning of our ecosystems; however, sadly these species are under threat.
+The importance of pollinators to Somerset cannot be overstated.
+In the UK alone there are over 1500 species of insect that pollinate our crops and wildflowers.
+This includes bees, butterflies, moths, flies, beetles and wasps.
+These species are integral to the functioning of our ecosystems, but, sadly they are under threat.

 There is no single cause for the declines of pollinators, with declining population trends the accumulative result of habitat loss, climate change, disease and the use of pesticides, with neonicotinoids found to have particularly harmful effects.

-Nationally, pollinators are estimated to contribute over £600 million per year to the UK economy through the pollination of commercial crops and if present declines continue, it is likely to cost an estimated £1.8 billion per year for the hand pollination of commercial plant species.
+Nationally, pollinators are estimated to contribute over £600 million a year to the UK economy through the pollination of commercial crops.
+If present declines continue, it is likely to cost an estimated £1.8 billion a year for the hand pollination of commercial plant species.

 Indra Francesco, co-ordinator of Glastonbury Friends of the Earth, who has been campaigning for a local pollinator strategy said: